• Skip to primary navigation

 Instructions

-2. Heat over medium heat to start with until the mixture begins to boil, then turn down the heat and simmer for around 10-15 minutes, until the raspberries are completely reduced to a puree.
+2. Heat over medium heat until the mixture starts to boil, then reduce the heat and let simmer for 10 to 15 minutes, until completely broken down into a smooth puree.

-3. Leave to cool completely to room temperature before placing the raspberry compote in a jar with a lid and storing in the fridge.
+3. Let cool completely at room temperature before transferring to a jar with a lid and storing in the fridge.

 Equipment